jed204/untzuntzserver/README.md

 * Parameter validation
 * Authentication

-Note: the UStack API Server utilizes Netty.io so we will encounter Netty.io classes (just a bit)
+Note: the Stack API Server utilizes Netty.io so we will encounter Netty.io classes (just a bit)